aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/backtrack/index.md

 # Backtrack a DB Cluster

+!!! error "Backtrack is not compatible with Global Database"
+    Please note that backtrack feature is not compatible with Aurora Global Database.
+If you run through these labs, you will not be able to use this cluster for Global Database lab.
+You will have to either create a new cluster for global database labs, or create a new stack using the instruction listed in the [Global Database labs](/global/deploy) section.

 This lab will walk you through the process of backtracking a DB cluster. <a href="https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Managing.Backtrack.html" target="_blank">
 Backtracking</a> "rewinds" the DB cluster to the time you specify.
 While it is not a replacement for backing up your DB cluster for DR purposes, backtracking allows you to easily undo mistakes quickly, or explore earlier data changes.